0bvim/minishell/README.md

 	- `ctrl-C`
 	- `ctrl-D`
 	- `ctrl-\`
-6. $? (expand to the exit status of the most recently executed foregrund pipeline)
+6. $? (expand to the exit status of the most recently executed foreground pipeline)
 7. builtins
 	- `echo with option -n`
 	- `cd with only a relative or absolute path`